-Plus, all your favorite aspects are maintained in peak condition.
+Plus, all my favorite aspects were maintained in peak condition.
 The fight scenes are just as creative, the criminal underworld feels just as fresh, and the cast doesn’t skip a beat.

-Oh, and if I’m mentioning the cast, I gotta start a new paragraph.
+Oh, and if I’m mentioning the cast, I gotta start a new section.

 Y’ALL!
 THIS CAST!